hoedown/lanli/README.md

 for instance, wouldn't accept a `<p>` inside another `<p>`).

 Why is this important?
-Because a markup parser is actually a *trusted* source of HTML[^1], since it's in your control and will never output harmful tags.
+Because a markup parser is actually a *trusted* source of HTML, since it's in your control and will never output harmful tags.
 The inline HTML input by the user, however, is *untrusted*.
 Differenciating between the two sources gives us a lot more flexibility.